 At Hadley Wood, we want to ensure that PE inspires all children to value the importance of an active and healthy lifestyle.
 We believe Physical Education is a vital part of school life and children’s future well-being.
-It is therefore our intent to provide an inclusive, broad and balanced Physical Education curriculum that ensures all children will benefit, whether through enhancing existing skills, learning new skills, or being introduced to new sports, clubs, teams and organisations.
+It is therefore our intent to provide an inclusive, broad and balanced Physical Education curriculum that ensures all children will benefit, whether through enhancing existing skills, learning new skills, or being introduced to a new sport.

 Beyond merely a subject, we believe that participation in sporting activity is a key element of developing a school in which pupils are proud of the community in which they belong.
-Therefore, great emphasis is placed upon additional sporting opportunities beyond the lesson within after-school clubs, inter-house and inter-school competition and festivals.
+Therefore, great emphasis is placed upon additional sporting opportunities beyond the lesson within after-school clubs, inter-house and through inter-school competitions.

 We want every child to be: